Energy Unwinding: Myofascial Release & Craniosacral Therapy

 In regards to yoga, myofascial restrictions can set us up to injure ourselves as we try to break out of this strait-jacketing to move towards what we see as the ideal expression of poses.
 For those of us who are less flexible, our want to become more flexible can have us over-effort in our practice and create more restrictions as the body works to lock down parts of the body that are unstable, which then forces other parts of the body to overcompensate.
 For those of us who are overly flexible, we oftentimes cannot feel the stretch of the pose and therefore go too deep and past the pose to try and feel – this too can cause restrictions to form as the body works to stabilize and protect.
 You will hear teachers encourage and invite yogis to find a balance between strength and ease, practicing into the part of our nervous system that repairs and restores and moves away from what we understand as a fight or flight response.

-Myofascial release (MFR) facilitates the release of restrictions that hinds the balance and alignment of the body.
+Myofascial release (MFR) facilitates the release of restrictions that hinders the balance and alignment of the body.
 Specified exercises can assist in deepening one’s understanding of individual restrictions leading to a deepened understanding of how to utilize a yoga teacher’s instruction and customize it to one’s own practice.
 As myofascial restrictions are released, muscles and fascia that were trapped can now function more effectively and we find more of our energy returning.
+Massage whether relaxation such as Swedish or medium pressure such as Therapeutic massage can therefore more effectively assist the flow of vital fluids, nutrients and lymph.

 For those new to yoga, gentle or restorative classes can assist students to practice breathing and opening restrictions in the body to a degree.
 The challenge in gentle or restorative classes is in slowing down enough to allow the body to move towards the part of the nervous system that supports repair and digest.
 Slower flow classes can also be a good step before more vigorous flow.
 Going slowly is actually more challenging as the time in between poses allows for students to feel for the places of restriction, and the engagement of fibers that we can miss by engaging in faster paced classes.